-When faced with such a grim diagnosis, it’s easy for mesothelioma patients and their loved ones to feel lost and alone and lose hope.
-Finding a support system of others experiencing a similar situation can help overcome a lot of these stresses, improve quality of life and has even been shown to increase survival in some cases.
+Finding a good support system can help overcome a lot of stresses, improve quality of life and has even been shown to increase survival in some cases.

 Should I Join a Support Group?